ashmind/SharpLab/README.md

 2. IL
 3. JIT Asm (Native Asm Code)

-Note that C#=>VB disassembly shouldn't be used to convert between languages, as the produced code is intentionally overly verbose.
+Note that VB=>C# disassembly shouldn't be used to convert between languages, as the produced code is intentionally overly verbose.

 ### Execution